Biofuel: Algae-based biofuels

+Recent research highlights that the transition to sustainable energy is reliant on the widespread adoption of third- and fourth-generation biofuels, which utilize non-food sources such as algae and incorporate advanced processes like artificial photosynthesis.
+These alternatives are essential for climate change mitigation because they significantly reduce the land-use competition and sustainability risks associated with earlier biofuel generations.

 Electrofuels and solar fuels

-This class of biofuels includes electrofuels and solar fuels.
+Electrofuels and solar fuels may or may not be biofuels, depending on whether they contain biological elements.
 Electrofuels are made by storing electrical energy in the chemical bonds of liquids and gases.
 The primary targets are butanol, biodiesel, and hydrogen, but include other alcohols and carbon-containing gases such as methane and butane.
 A solar fuel is a synthetic chemical fuel produced from solar energy.
 Light is converted to chemical energy, typically by reducing protons to hydrogen, or carbon dioxide to organic compounds.